marzoukbaig14/MKP-using-Genetic-Algorithm/README.md

 ## Novelty

 The closest prior work — Hill (1999) — proposed using a single global inclusion probability derived from a greedy heuristic, applied identically to all items.
-Professor Hill confirmed the novelty of our per-item generating function approach in personal communication (2025).
+Professor Hill confirmed the novelty of our per-item generating function approach in personal communication.
 His method achieved approximately 20% feasible solutions at tight instances.
 Our per-item approach achieves over 50% — and the improvement is mathematically guaranteed by construction rather than empirically derived.

 Key distinctions from Hill (1999):
 - Hill used one global probability for all n items derived from a greedy heuristic